 In any of the above situations it is vital for Parents to come to us for legal representation immediately.
 This will enable us to support you right from the start of either PLO or Court proceedings, to understand the process, provide you with legal advice on what options will be available to you throughout and to explain and discuss with you the evidence that the Local Authority has regarding your child/ren.
 Our legal team will also help you put your case across, either in the PLO meetings and/or will speak on your behalf to the Judge (if Court proceedings are commenced by the Local Authority).

-Head of Child Care Department
+Child Care Solicitor

 A Student Member of ILEX